wp-plugins/likebtn-like-button/readme.txt

 * Shortcode to place a list of the most liked content inside the post/page using a shortcode (PRO, VIP): <code>[likebtn_most_liked]</code>
 * Widget displaying most liked content (PRO, VIP).
 * Customizable position and alignment.
-* Can be displayed depending on the post view mode, format, category, id.
+* Can be displayed depending on the post view mode, format, category, ID.
 * Appearance is controlled through CSS.
 * Built-in styles.
 * Built-in support for a number of languages.